 Certain medical costs can qualify as deductions to reduce household income levels.
-The high costs that accompany long term care such as nursing home care, assisted living, or home care are sufficient to allow medical deductions for a veteran to qualify for the Veteran’s Pension Benefit.
+The high costs that accompany long-term care such as nursing home care, assisted living, or home care are sufficient to allow medical deductions for a veteran to qualify for the Veteran’s Pension Benefit.

-If the veteran under age 65, he or she must be totally disabled to receive the benefit and must provide medical documentation to support his claim.
+If the veteran is under age 65, he or she must be totally disabled to receive the benefit and must provide medical documentation to support his claim.
 Veterans over age 65 do not have a disability requirement to receive benefits.
 Surviving spouses may also apply for a Death Pension benefit.
-In these situations, the deceased veteran did not have to meet any disability requirements nor does the surviving spouse need to meet any disability requirements, regardless of age.
+In these situations, the deceased veteran did not have to meet any disability requirements, nor does the surviving spouse need to meet any disability requirements, regardless of age.

 Most of the veterans and surviving spouses who qualify for the Aid and Attendance benefit qualify with low incomes and have few cash assets.
 They usually meet both the income and asset tests without the need for the special provision for medical expense deductions to reduce income.

 Take advantage of your Veteran’s Benefits – That’s what they are for!